segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 ### I'm seeing duplicates in my tables.

 This behavior is expected.
 Segment only de-duplicates data in your views.
-See the [schema section](#schema) for more details.
+Refer to the [schema section](#schema) for more details.